The-AI-Alliance/.github/profile/README.md

           </ul>
         </td>
         <td>
           The companion projects <a href="https://the-ai-alliance.github.io/ai-application-testing/">Achieving Confidence in Enterprise AI Applications</a> and <a href="https://the-ai-alliance.github.io/trust-safety-evals/">Evaluation Is for Everyone</a> require a runtime stack that is flexible and easy to deploy and manage.
 This project is collating popular tools for writing and running evaluations into easy-to-consume packages.
+This project is part of the <a href="https://thealliance.ai/core-projects/trust-and-safety-evaluations" target="tsei">Trust and Safety Evaluation Initiative</a> (TSEI).
         </td>
       </tr>
       <tr>